Hyperbolic triangulations and discrete random graphs: Experimental results

 {\bf GitHub following graph.} To benchmark our algorithm on a large network, we study the embedding of a social network observed in GitHub repository hosting service.
-In GitHub convention \emph{following} means that a registered user agreed to be sent notifications about other user's activity within the service.
+In GitHub convention, \emph{following} means that a registered user agreed to be sent notifications about other user's activity within the service.
 This relationship can be represented by the means of the graph of following $\mathcal{G}_f$.
-There is an edge in $\mathcal{G}_f$ between A and B if and only if A follows B. Decision about following a particular user can be simultaneously driven by their popularity within the network and the similarity to the interested user, which suggests hyperbolic geometry can be intrinsic in development of $\mathcal{G}_f$. $\mathcal{G}_f$ was also proved to show power-law-like scale behavior \cite{euromed}, that is why we believe it is a sound benchmark for our analysis.
+There is an edge in $\mathcal{G}_f$ between A and B iff A follows B. Decision about following a particular user can be simultaneously driven by their popularity within the network and the similarity to the interested user, which suggests hyperbolic geometry can be intrinsic in the development of $\mathcal{G}_f$. $\mathcal{G}_f$ was also proved to show power-law-like scale behavior \cite{euromed}, that is why we believe it is a sound benchmark for our analysis.
 Since the complete download of GitHub data is impossible, our dataset is combined from two sources: GHTorrent project \cite{ght} and GitHubArchive project \cite{gha}.
 The analyzed network contains information about the following relationships that occurred in the service from 2008 to 2009.

 The graph has $n$=74946 vertices and $m$=537952 edges (since we are working with an undirected graph, an edge appears between A and B if either A follows B or B follows A).
 The BFKL embedder has chosen parameters $R=20.9037$ and $\alpha=0.855$, and computes the log-likelihood in 5 seconds.
-The results for $G_7$ grid are as follows: $t_1=6$ s, $t_2=12$ s, $t_3=2s$, $L_0=-4364526$, $L_3=-3972006$, $T_3=1.390037$, $R_3=9.180628$, $L_4=-3855721$.
-After 6 iterations of local search (27 minutes) the results have been improved to $L_5=-3542063$, $L_6=-3520703$, $L_8=-1997284$.
-The time $t_2+t_3$ is still comparable to BFKL.\footnote{As with the smaller graph, we suspect that our value is more accurate than BFKL.} The results are generally worse than in the previous graph, which is probably caused by less order in data (not all accounts correspond to real people, avoiding direction in a directed graph, non-random missing data patterns).
+The results for $\ghoz$ are as follows: $t_1=12$ s, $t_2=2$ s, $t_3=0.5s$, $L_0=-4364526$, $L_3=-3976515$, $T_3=1.398666$, $R_3=9.063012$, $L_4=-3859688$.
+After 6 iterations of local search (25s each) the results have been improved to $L_5=-3571941$, $L_6=-3542740$; after 100 iterations the results are only slightly better, at -3545664 and -3527397.
+The time $t_2+t_3$ is still comparable to BFKL.\footnote{As with the smaller graph, we suspect that our value is more accurate than BFKL.} Using an even coarser $\gooz$ reduces the running time per iteration by about $\frac{1}{4}$, without a significant reduction in quality.